Types of Listing Agreements to Sell a Home

 Types of Real Estate Listings, Terms, Conditions and Fees

-If you're ready to read about listing agreements, it's likely that you've already found a good real estate agent and had a lengthy discussion with this agent -- noting the agent's responses to your 10 interview questions -- and are now ready to think about listing your home for sale.
+If you're looking to learn about listing agreements, it's likely that you've already found a good real estate agent and have had a lengthy discussion with this agent.
+You've noted the agent's responses to your 10 interview questions, and you're now ready to think about listing your home for sale.

-The common top three listing agreement choices are:
+The most common, top three listing agreement choices are:

 The best choice for you will depend on your willingness and ability to tackle some of the home selling duties and your overall real estate market climate.